 IUDs have come a very long way since then.
 In fact, an IUD is one of the safest forms of contraception out there, and IUD effectiveness is better than many other forms of birth control, which is why it is growing in popularity.

 No. That’s one of the great things about using an IUD.
 If you decide you want to get pregnant, all you have to do is schedule an appointment for the IUD to be removed.
 Afterward, if you don’t have any other issues that could affect your fertility you should be able to get pregnant.

 Yes.
-You’ll need to wait about 24 hours after getting your IUD to use a tampon.
+However, you’ll need to wait about 24 hours after getting your IUD to use a tampon.
 But it won’t change the IUD at all, and it won’t limit the IUD’s effectiveness.
 Don’t worry about dislodging the strings, either.

 Are There Copper IUD Side Effects?

 Many women may wonder if the copper IUD has any side effects.
 Periods do tend to be 1-2 days longer and a little heavier when using a copper IUD.
 You may experience some cramps or light bleeding between periods.